mx-psi/tfg/text/Mathematics/02-classic.md

    Let $d$ be the maximum branching factor of $M$.
    Any sequence of choices can be written in $O(f(n)\log d)$ space as a sequence of $O(f(n))$ numbers between $0$ and $d$.

-   For every posible sequence of choices, try the execution of $M$ and accept if $M$ accepts.
+   For every possible sequence of choices, try the execution of $M$ and accept if $M$ accepts.
    If $M$ rejects for any of these sequences, then reject.

 4. Let $L \in \NSPACE(f(n))$, $M = (Q, \delta, )$ the associated NDTM.